-The Street Twin and Street Scrambler have been updated for 2019 to include more power, new design and improved refinement.
-With all this, have they become better bikes?
+The Street Twin & Street Scrambler have been updated with more power and improved refinement.
+But the question is – have they become better bikes?

 It’s been a while since I rode the Street Twin and Street Scrambler – nearly two years to be precise.
-And I still remember that they were brilliant bikes.
-Small, compact, light, powerful and handsome, the twins from Triumph were remarkable machines.
-And the fact that the Street Twin lineup has become the best-selling models for the British bike maker not just in India but globally further proves the point.
+But I remember them being brilliant bikes.
+Small, compact, light, powerful and handsome, the Twins from Triumph are remarkable machines.
+And the fact that the Street Twin line-up has become the best-selling models for the British bike maker, not just in India but also globally, further proves this point.

-Fitted with a beautifully crafted 900cc twin engine, the Street Twin and the Scrambler performed very well for what they were.
-They may not have had enough character for more experienced riders, but they were great motorcycles to welcome new riders in the world of affordable and fun premium bikes.
+Fitted with a beautifully crafted 900cc twin engine, the Street Twin and Scrambler performed very well for what they were.
+While experienced riders could have asked for more character, they were great motorcycles to introduce new riders to the world of affordable and fun premium bikes.
 The Scrambler has always been my favourite of the two because of its rugged modern-classic scrambler look.
-The bash-plate, raised front mud-guard, mid-mounted exhaust and a pair of nice knobby tires really gave the bike a distinctive personality.
+The bash-plate, raised front mud-guard, mid-mounted exhaust and a pair of nice knobby tires really give the bike a distinctive personality.

 But launching a new version of the bike with only jacked up power output would’ve been too boring.
 So, to make things more interesting, Triumph has also put in some new cartridge KYB front forks and Brembo brakes with dual-channel ABS.
-And as a cherry on top, they have also added new graphics and a few tweaks to the design.
+And, as a cherry on top, they’ve also added new graphics and a few tweaks to the design.
 The Scrambler we drove had an accessory package.
-The stock scrambler gets higher and wider handlebars, a higher seat and nice Metzeler tires.
-It also gets knee sliders on the fuel tank, a new seat and a new instrument cluster.
+The stock Scrambler gets higher and wider handlebars, a higher seat and grippy Metzeler tyres.
+It also gets knee sliders on the fuel tank, a new seat and instrument cluster.
 The Vance and Hines exhaust and the headlight protection mesh come as accessories.

 Is it a new motorcycle?